Perfect Storm of Nature’s Brutality and Human Error

 Alhamdulillah, we're at over 850 supporters.
 Help us get to 900 supporters this month.
 All it takes is a small gift from a reader like you to keep us going, for just $2 / month.

 Some Saudi media were quick to point out the large number of unregistered victims, a longstanding concern for the pilgrimage’s administration.
-Cairo’s prime minister Mostafa Madbouly, whose citizens comprised a large number of unregistered pilgrims, stripped several tourism companies of their license over the issue.
+Cairo’s prime minister Mostafa Madbouly, whose citizens comprised a large number of unregistered pilgrims, stripped several tourism companies of their licenses over the issue.

 Saudi health minister Fahad Jalajil claimed that the government had tried to raise awareness about the heat’s dangers and offered over a million medical services, adding, “May Allah forgive and have mercy on the deceased.
 Our heartfelt condolences go to their families.”